 This is a premier hunt that requires 12 preference points minimum to draw.
 Landowner vouchers are sometimes available, but they are normally at least $5,500.

-5-day hunt guided 2×1 is only $5,500 with cabin accommodations and airport pickup can bearranged in Grand Junction for $150.
-HCU has had over 100 hunters with this outfitter in the past 20 plus years without any complaints and have taken lots of great trophies.
-Next available deer opening is in 2018.
+5 day hunt guided 2×1 is only $5,500 with cabin accommodations and airport pickup can bearranged in Grand Junction for $150.
+HCU has had over 100 hunters with this outfitter in the past 20plus years for elk or deer with nothing but praise and have taken lots of great trophies.
+Next avail-able deer opening is in 2020.
 HCU’s Cliff Grahamhas been on this hunt.
-April 4th deadline.
-Hunt MD21.
-MD21 Hunt Photos.
+April 3rd deadline.

 SOUTHEAST MONTANA MULE DEER PRIVATE LAND RANCH TRESPASS FEE HUNT $2000

-This 60,000 acre private ranch is located near the town of Powderville in the southeast corner of Montana.
-The property has good deer numbers and easy country to hunt, pretty open with coulees, good for glassing, and decent vehicle access if the roads don’t mud up.
-If you want to apply in the June draw for a pronghorn tag and are successful there is no additional charge if you are deer hunting.
-Pronghorn hunting is good up to about November 5.
+This private ranch is located near the town of Powderville in the southeast corner of Montana.
+The property has good deer numbers and is easy country to hunt, pretty open with coulees, good for glassing, and decent vehicle access if the roads don’t mud up.
+This is not a trophy hunt, but just a fun do it yourself hunt for a group of buddies that has produced very high success.

 Accommodations consist of a small rustic cabin for no additional cost.
-It is 12 x 16 with 4 bunks, mattresses, running water, small gas stove, propane heat with a wood stove, no shower.
+It is 12 x 16 with 4 bunks, mattresses, running water, small gas stove, pro- pane heat with a wood stove, no shower.
 Hunters should take sleeping bags and towels, so they can get a shower at the ranch manager’s cabin.
 If a hunter wants to butcher his own deer they have a facility with a hoist and tables.

 Hunters arrive on Saturday, hunt Sunday to Friday, 6 days, and leave Saturday morning.
 Hunts start about October 20 and run to the end of November.
 It takes a group of 4 minimum to book the ranch.
 Remember this is a trespass hunt, no guides, no food and you will need at least one four wheel drive truck.

-HUNT KODIAK ISLAND
+HUNT KODIAK ISLAND SITKA BLACKTAIL/DUCKS/FISHING

 HCU works with 2 Kodiak Island outfitters offering sitka blacktail deer along with ducks and fishing.
 This can be a physically demanding hunts so hunters should be in shape.

 This outfitter offers a 4 day unguided hunt for $3,800 and hunters can take up to 3 bucks and also enjoy some fantastic duck hunting and fishing.
 Private cabins or suites for accommodations with prepared meals are included, along with daily transport to hunting area by boat.
 He starts about the second week of November and finishes by early December.

 5 days/6 nights is $4,750 or 6 days/7 nights are $5,500.
-License is $85 and deer tags are $150 each, no taxes.
+License is $85 and deer tags are $300 each, no taxes.
 Hunt SD162.

 We work with another outfitter that operatesout of a lodge with 6 bedrooms, shower, bar, TV and sauna.
 Success has run 100 percent on this 7 day guided hunt from October 5 to November 30.
 One deer limit priced at only $4,000 guided 2×1 or $5,000 1×1.
 Many hunters have taken record bookbucks with this outfitter including the new #3 SCI and #11 Boone and Crockett.
 Excellent sea duckhunting for many species and fox hunting is alsoincluded.
 Hunters fly into Kodiak and charter tothe lodge for about $200 round trip.
 Hunt SD783.
 SD783 Hunt Photos.